 Profile Audience and Scope

-This profile desribes SMART’s client-confidential-symmetric authentication mechanism.
-It is intended for for SMART App Launch clients that can maintain a secret but cannot manage asymmetric keypairs.
+This profile describes SMART’s client-confidential-symmetric authentication mechanism.
+It is intended for SMART App Launch clients that can maintain a secret but cannot manage asymmetric keypairs.
 For client that can manage asymmetric keypairs, Asymmetric Authentication is preferred.
 This profile is not intended for SMART Backend Services clients.

 Authentication using a client_secret